kcraig34/docs/docs/development/install-oracle-java-on-ubuntu-16-04.md

         sudo add-apt-repository ppa:webupd8team/java

     {: .note}
     > This repository is *not* maintained by Oracle.
-It does not contain actual Java files, but does allow us to download installers for Oracle Java software.
+It does not contain actual Java files, but does allow you to download installers for Oracle Java software.
 Before using the installers, you'll be prompted to accept a license agreement, which can be found in its entirety [here](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

 3. Update the local package cache: